honeypieio/shrubcoop.org/content/events/shrub-2022-agm-and-party.md

 +++
 author = "SHRUB Coop"
-description = "It’s time for our AGM again and we invite you all to join! " location = "Zero Waste Hub, 22 Bread Street, EH3 9AF" tags = ["ZWH", "Home", "main"] time = 2022-12-04T16:00:00Z title = "SHRUB’s 2022 AGM and party! "
+description = "It’s time for our AGM again and we invite you all to join" location = "Zero Waste Hub, 22 Bread Street, EH3 9AF" tags = ["ZWH", "Home", "main", "zero-waste-hub", "swapshop", "wee-spoke-hub"] time = 2022-12-04T16:00:00Z title = "SHRUB’s 2022 AGM and party"

 +++
 It’s time for our AGM again and we invite all of our community, members and volunteers to join!